 Income generated through taxes is obviously one of the main ways the government intends to get the national deficit under control.
-The standard VAT of 23% (with reduced rates of 6% and 13% for most foodstuffs and petrol, amongst others, respectively) is among the highest in the EU.
+The standard VAT of 23% (with reduced rates for e.g. most foodstuffs (6%) and gasoline (13%) is among the highest in the EU.

 An in-depth guide to Portuguese tax legislation can be found in this informational pdf, courtesy of the Autoridade Tributária e Aduaneira.
 Furthermore, the pdf also offers an overview of the double taxation treaties — 53 in total — between Portugal and other countries.